Norms of vector functionals: Abstract

 \section{Abstract}

-We study the question of when, and how, the norm of a vector functional on an operator algebra can be controlled by the invariant subspace lattice of the algebra.
-We introduce a related operator algebraic property, and give sufficient conditions for it to be satisfied.
-We show that injective von Neumann algebras and CSL algebras both enjoy this property, while its validity for all von Neumann algebras is implied by an affirmative answer of the Connes Embedding Problem.
+We examine the question of when, and how, the norm of a vector functional on an operator algebra can be controlled by the invariant subspace lattice of the algebra.
+We introduce a related operator algebraic property, and show that it is satisfied by all von Neumann algebras and by all CSL algebras.
 We exhibit examples of operator algebras that do not satisfy the property or any scaled version of it.